MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ## Pagination (methods that return collections)

 Many Azure services return collections of items.
-Because the number of items can be enormous, these client methods return a *Pager*, which allows your app to process one page of results at a time.
+Because the number of items can be large, these client methods return a *Pager*, which allows your app to process one page of results at a time.
 These types are individually defined for various contexts but share common characteristics, like a `NextPage` method.

 For example, suppose there's a `ListWidgets` method that returns a `WidgetPager`.
 You'd then use the `WidgetPager` as shown here: